 I don’t like involving the law, but once a guy did a lot of damage to my vessel after being told repeatedly that he was too close and repeatedly politely asked to leave—and when the judge heard this, the trial was effectively over.

-Anchoring a Boat in a hurricane
+How to anchor a boat in a hurricane

 Anchoring in a hurricane incorporates all of the above—with an emphasis on chafe.